mikera/vectorz/README.md

 ### Status

 Vectorz is reasonably mature, battle tested and being used in production applications.
-The API is still evolving however as new features get added so you can expect a few minor changes.
+The API is still evolving however as new features get added so you can expect a few minor changes, at least until version 1.0.0

 [![Build Status](https://secure.travis-ci.org/mikera/vectorz.png)](http://travis-ci.org/mikera/vectorz)